quianatulloch/HTTP-Servers/README.md

 **Hostname**

 In an HTTP URI, the next thing that appears after the scheme is a hostname — something like www.udacity.com or localhost.
 This tells the client which server to connect to.
 A hostname can only appear after a URI scheme that supports it, such as http or https.
 In these URIs, there will always be a :// between the scheme and hostname.

+**Path**
+The path tells the server which resource the client is looking for.